symbol/symbol-docs/source/guides/account/modifying-a-multisig-account.rst

 Once you have finished this guide, delete a cosignatory from the multisig.
 Multisig accounts can be converted again into regular accounts by removing all cosignatories.
 Make sure you own the multisig private key!

-The following code shows how to remove a cosignatory of a 2-of-3 multisig account with ``minRemoval`` set to 1.
-The multisig modification transaction is wrapped in an aggregate complete, as only one person is required to delete others from the multisig.
+The following code shows how to remove a cosignatory of a 2-of-3 multisig account with ``minRemoval`` set to ``1``.
+The multisig modification transaction is wrapped in an aggregate complete, as only one account is required to delete others from the multisig.

-.. note:: The minRemoval parameter indicates the number of required signatures to delete someone from the multisig.
-You can increase or decrease it the same way you :ref:`modify minApproval parameter<guide-modify-a-multisig-account-min-approval>`.
+.. note:: The ``minRemoval`` parameter indicates the number of required signatures to delete an account from the multisig.
+You can increase or decrease it the same way you :ref:`modify minApproval parameter <guide-modify-a-multisig-account-min-approval>`.

 .. example-code::